afcastano/aws-gcp-migration/docs/tutorial/aws/WORDPRESS-3-TIER.md

 ```
 **aws_route_table.wp-subnet-routes:** We have to modify the route table of the subnet to add the nat gateway.
 We then have to use a `aws_route_table_association` to link the route table to the subnet.

-**aws_security_group.wp:** Open ingres from the public subnet on ports 22 and 80 for the bastion host and the load balancer respectively.
-Egress to everyone, even internet via Nat.
+**aws_security_group.wp:** Open ingress from the public subnet on ports 22 and 80 for the bastion host and the load balancer respectively.
+Egress to everyone, even internet via NAT.

 Now lets provision our WordPress instances:
 See [wp_tier.tf](../../../terraform/modules/aws_wordpress/wp_tier.tf)